A Darn Good Time: recommended workshop supplies

 For darning practice, you will need long-ish needles with an eye large enough to accommodate the yarn you are darning with.

-They don't need to be 'darning needles' (you may have tapestry needles or embroidery needles that will work), but they do need to accommodate six strands of embroidery thread and be able to stitch through a tea towel or sock (whatever you will be using for practice).
+They don't need to be labelled 'darning needles' (you may have tapestry needles or embroidery needles that will work), but they do need to have sharp points, have an eye large enough to accommodate 3-6 strands of embroidery thread and be able to stitch through a tea towel or sock (whatever you will be using for practice).

-Any sharp scissors will do, but I use these small embroidery scissors the most.
+Any sharp scissors will do, but I use these small Klasse embroidery scissors the most.
+SOSU has scissors available to use on the day.

 I will be providing cotton embroidery thread for this workshop, and you are welcome to bring your own yarn and thick thread, as well.

-To learn woven darning (part one of this workshop), I recommend cotton embroidery thread or Scanfil mending wool.
+To learn woven darning (part one of this workshop), I recommend cotton embroidery thread, Scanfil mending wool, Regia 2-ply mending wool or DMC Eco Vita wool thread.
 You will need at least two contrasting colours so we can easily see what you're doing and troubleshoot if necessary.

-For blanket-stitch based darning (part two) and more advanced mends, I love Laine Saint-Pierre mending wool and Mend it upcycled mending yarn.
+For blanket-stitch based darning (part two) and more advanced mends, I love Laine Saint-Pierre mending wool and Mend it upcycled mending yarn for garments made from animal fibres, and Cottage Garden Threads (variegated embroidery thread) and sashiko thread for mending cotton and other plant-based fibres.